Sum-Of-Squares Optimization

 model

-: other auxiliary data
+: auxiliary data

 TSSOS.add_poly!